Alaska oil checks smaller, but they help pay virus bills

 “I think that sucks,” James Grim said as he wiped down his red 1968 Pontiac Catalina convertible at an Anchorage car wash.
 “It wasn’t set up for the government to get their hands on it.
 It was set up for the people of Alaska.”

 Regardless of the check size, dividend day is a big one for Alaska retailers.
+“We direct deposited $512,474,838.56 today.
+Paper checks also went out, for a total payment amount of $592,360,237.82,” Anne Weske, the director of the Alaska Permanent Fund Dividend Division, said in an email to The Associated Press.

 Some residents use the money for new toys, like big screen televisions or new snowmobiles, and others fund college savings accounts for children or donate to charities.
 Other residents, especially those in rural Alaska villages off the road system, use the money to pay high fuel bills or help supplement food items at grocery stores, where staples like milk can go for $10 a gallon.